The stress cascade nobody talks about

 But when chronic stress activates, this loop breaks.
 Your HPA axis becomes dysregulated [1].
 Cortisol stays elevated even at rest.
 Your system loses the ability to distinguish between real threats and false alarms.
 A critical email feels like a predator attack.
 A conversation feels like social rejection.
 A minor mistake feels like total failure.

 Once dysregulated, the HPA axis maintains a state of heightened alert that persists across multiple body systems.
-McEwen (2017) documents how this sustained activation drives structural changes across the endocrine, immune, and nervous systems [1].
-The brain literally rewires itself to treat normal situations as threats, and this rewiring does not self-correct without targeted intervention.
+In his 2017 review, McEwen documents how this sustained activation drives structural changes across the endocrine, immune, and nervous systems, including dendritic remodeling and shifts in brain plasticity that can persist without targeted intervention [1].
+The brain effectively rewires itself to treat normal situations as threats.

-The dangerous part: once dysregulated, your HPA axis does not self-correct.
+The dangerous part: once dysregulated, the HPA axis does not self-correct.
 You cannot “wait it out.”
-The system has learned a new normal and locked in.
+The stress-response system has learned a new normal and locked in.
 That is why prevention is critical.
 Once the alarm system misfires repeatedly, it stays misfired without intervention.

 Who is most vulnerable to chronic stress